You’ve created a fantastic Facebook Live recording, and you’re eager to see what else you can do with it. We’ve got ideas to help!

 When your Facebook Live recording has finished, the first thing you will want to do is download the video from your page.
 This will enable you to replay it, analyze how it went, or save it for uploading elsewhere.

-In Step #1, we downloaded an HD version of our video to desktop which means we can now upload it to other platforms, like YouTube or Vimeo.
-This enables you to reach a wider audience, create a permanent playlist and refer to it anytime you like.
+In Step #1, we downloaded an HD version of our video to desktop, which means we can now upload it to other platforms, like YouTube or Vimeo.
+This enables you to reach a wider audience, create a permanent playlist, and refer to it anytime you like.

-Your Facebook Live Videos could become a series– eg: Live Mondays as shown below.
-Alternatively, if you are a beauty brand for example, you could address a different product or skin problem each week and turn it into a series.
+Your Facebook Live Videos could become a series–e.g.: Live Mondays as shown below.
+Alternatively, if you are a beauty brand, for example, you could address a different product or skin problem each week and turn it into a series.
 This gives your subscribers a useful series to watch, especially if you are addressing evergreen issues as opposed to this week’s celebrity news.

-Though fans will no longer receive live reactions from you, they can still watch the recording, comment and interact with you.
-While it’s not yet possible to promote your video while it’s running, it’s totally possible to promote it afterwards.
+Though fans will no longer receive live reactions from you, they can still watch the recording, comment, and interact with you.
+It’s not yet possible to promote your video while it’s running, it’s totally possible to promote it afterwards.

 Do you want more page fans, more views or more traffic to your site?
 This is also an excellent opportunity for you to entice non-fans or friends of fans into your page so select this as a target option.

 So why not make a GIF from your Facebook live video?
 It’s super easy, simply take a few screenshots (pick the really good ones!) and upload them to GIF Creator.

-TIP: Promote your GIFs on Facebook or Twitter to attract fans to your finished video or to promote your next one.
+Promote your GIFs on Facebook or Twitter to attract fans to your finished video or to promote your next one.
 Why not use the GIF as a way to attract fans to decide on your next Facebook Live recording topic!

 Getting the code to embed your Facebook Live videos into your blog or email is easy.
 Simply go to the video you want to embed, Click in the top right of the post and select Embed, then paste the code into your blog post or page.

-This makes for an engaging post which will provide an auto preview of the promoted video when shared.
+This makes for an engaging post that will provide an auto preview of the promoted video when shared.
 You could also embed your videos into guest posts if you write for other sites or embed them into your Slideshare presentations.

 Sending your Facebook Live videos via email to your opted in subscribers is a great idea.
 Doing this will get them to visit your fan page, encourage them to get involved in discussions and perhaps even make a purchase depending on your video content.

 Depending on your email provider, you can …

 If you’re serious about embedding your Facebook Live videos into your blog posts then why not check out the plugin Simple Social Press.
 This cool plugin allows you to embed the video AND the live comments feed into your blog.
 Users can comment and interact live making it a really engaging experience.

 If you’re using Facebook Live as part of your marketing strategy, then you need to get serious about analyzing the results.
 Facebook lets you analyze the minutes viewed, the number of unique viewers, and the 10-second views and the number of fans who watched the whole video.
-As usual you can also access the number of people reached, reactions, shares and comments.
+As usual, you can also access the number of people reached, reactions, shares, and comments.